 Celebrating 10 years of the Writer in Residence program

-2020 has been a momentous year for Athabasca University (AU): not only are we celebrating AU’s 50th anniversary, but we are also celebrating 10 years of the Writer in Residence program.
+2020 was a momentous year for Athabasca University (AU): not only were we celebrating AU’s 50th anniversary, but also celebrated 10 years of the Writer in Residence program.

 “For ten years now, AU’s Writer in Residence program has been supporting emerging and established authors and bringing the AU community into conversation with them and their work,” says acting program chair and AU English prof Mark A. McCutcheon.
 “The program furthers AU’s mission by making literary expertise available to aspiring writers among AU students, staff, and the wider public.”

 2020-2021 Writer in Residence

 Our current Writer in Residence is Joshua Whitehead, who is an Oji-nêhiyaw, Two-Spirit member of Peguis First Nation.
 He is the author of full-metal indigiqueer (Talonbooks 2017) which was shortlisted for the inaugural Indigenous Voices Award; his debut novel Jonny Appleseed won the Lambda Literary Award for gay fiction in 2019; and his latest work has just been published by Arsenal Pulp: Love After the End is an edited anthology of Two-Spirit and Indigiqueer speculative fiction.
 During his writing residency, Whitehead is working on a book of creative non-fiction entitled Making Love with the Land that details mental health, queerness, and Indigeneity.

 The writer's perspective